 Amir Kabir Dam, Concrete arch dam in Adaran Rural District, Iran

-Rainbow trout populations thrive in the reservoir, creating an unexpected wildlife presence in this high mountain setting.
-The open waters also attract sailors and water sports enthusiasts who enjoy recreation there during the warmer months.
+Rainbow trout have settled in the reservoir, which is unusual for such a high mountain setting.
+The open water also draws sailors and water sports enthusiasts during the warmer months.

 The community of curious travelers